-Steve Hodges used a burst to his right, and fought his way to the 1-yard line before being bounced out of bounds.
-It took three plays before the Carinals found the answer.
+Steve Hodges used a burst to his right, and fought his way to the one-yard line before being bounced out on bounds.
+It took three plays before the Cardinals found the answer.
 Senior Vic Davolt took a pitchout from quarterback Kelly Groom, and Davolt found his way into the corner of the end zone.
-With a Cardinal 2-point conversion failing, the Cardinals were in the drivers' seat, with the lead at 25-13 and only 4:28 remaining.
+A two-point conversion falled but the Cardinals were in the driver' seat at 25-13 and only 4:28 remaining.

 Two roughing the passer penalties enabled the Vikings to get up enough steam to go for another score.
-However, on the final play of the game, with the clock reading 00:00, Doug Switzer, Cardinal playing the pass and both teams marched off the muddy field, with the final 25-13 in favor of William Jewell.
+However, on the final play of the game, with the clock reading 00:00, Doug Switzer, cardinal junior defensive back intercepted a Viking pass and both teams marched off the muddy field, with the final 25-13 in favor of William Jewell.

 It was an important contest, with first place in the Heart of America Conference in the balance, and National rankings equally important.
-The Cardinals no doubt will continue to hold on to their #2 NAIA Division II rating, while the Vikings, who were #8, might lose ground and a possible playoff spot.
+The Cardinals no doubt will continue to hold on to their No. 2 NAIA Division II rating, while the Vikings, who were No. 8, might lose ground and a possible playoff spot.

-The Cardinals, with a record of 8-0 and a perfect 6-0 conference record, will travel to Baldwin, Kans. on Saturday, Nov.
-7, to meet the Wildcats, for a 7:30 kick off.
-Baker stands at 7-1, with their only loss to Missouri Valley, and will no doubt be ranked in the top 10 at game time.
-The rivalry between the two teams is intense, and it shapes up as a classic battle between two powers of college football.
+The Cardinals, with a record of 8-0 and a perfect 6-0 conference record, will travel to Baldwin, Kan.
+Saturday to meet the Wildcats, for a 7:30 p.m. kick off.
+Baker stands at 7-1, with the only loss to Missouri Valley and will no doubt be ranked in the top 10 at game time.
+The rivalry between the two teams is intense, and it shapes up as a classic battle between two powers of small college

-Head Coach Vic Wallace of the Cardinals explained his teams' play.
-"We went into the game knowing that we needed to run the option plays.
+Head Coach Vic Wallace of the Cardinals explained his teams' play: "We went into the game knowing that we needed to run the option plays.
 Their front four is great.
 But the conditions made it necessary to go right at them.
-Passing conditions were horrible, and the ball handling was precarious."
-"But, there was some awfully good football being played by both teams," he added.
-In reality, the Cardinals dominated the action, as they were able to attack for 290 yards on the ground while holding Missouri Valley to a mere 68 vards on 40 rushing attempts.
-The Cardinals completed only three passes, but netted 56 yards, while the Vikings completed 11 aerials, but netted only 48 yards.
+Passing conditions were horrible, and the ball handling was precarious.
+But there was some awfully good football being played by both teams." he added.

+In reality, the Cardinals dominated the action, as they were able to attack for 290 yards on the ground while holding Missouri Valley to 68 yards on 40 rushing attempts.
+The Cardinals completed three passes, for 56 yards, while the vikings completed 11 aerials, but netted only 48 yards.
 The end result saw the Cardinals with a commanding lead of 346 total yards to 116 for the losers.